kubernetes/kubernetes/docs/labels.md

    - _equality-based_ requirements: `?labels=key1%3Dvalue1,key2%3Dvalue2`
    - _set-based_ requirements: `?labels=key+in+%28value1%2Cvalue2%29%2Ckey2+notin+%28value3`

-Kubernetes also currently supports two objects that use label selectors to keep track of their members, `service`s and `replicationController`s:
+LMKTFY also currently supports two objects that use label selectors to keep track of their members, `service`s and `replicationController`s:
 - `service`: A [service](/docs/services.md) is a configuration unit for the proxies that run on every worker node.
 It is named and points to one or more pods.
 - `replicationController`: A [replication controller](/docs/replication-controller.md) ensures that a specified number of pod "replicas" are running at any one time.